January 13, 2021

 8. Unattended weather changing parameters recording through weather stations to aid in agricultural activities.

-9. Monitoring of relay status in railway signalling
+9. Monitoring of relay status in railway signaling

 Encardio Rite deals with a couple of data loggers that are almost similar to each other and a data acquisition system.